CHI - FCO

 ORD

-For a quick commute to downtown Chicago, take the CTA Blue Line train from ORD, which runs 24/7 and takes about 45 minutes.
+For a quick commute to downtown Chicago, take the CTA Blue Line train from ORD.
+It runs 24/7 and avoids traffic delays.

 Read more about ORDby Stefanie Waldek